 So, let’s lay the two stories side by side in our minds and see if our text this morning was perhaps in the mind of Jesus when he spoke to the Pharisees and teachers of the Law about God’s gladness at welcoming the lost.

 The context of the story is important as it is one of the three stories about “lostness” that Jesus uses to respond to the complaints that he “takes in sinners and eats meals with them, treating them like old friends.”
 They were, as Eugene Peterson puts it, “men and women of doubtful reputation hanging around Jesus, listening intently.”
-The three stories about a lost sheep, a lost count, and a lost son are directed not to the lost but to those who resent them.
+The three stories about a lost sheep, a lost coin, and a lost son are directed not to the lost but to those who resent and are scandalized by them.
 These stories were not “evangelistic.”
 They are stories about the extravagant and unrelenting love of the Father.
-When Eugene Peterson dies, his son said his father had but one sermon, “God loves you.
+When Eugene Peterson died, his son said his father had but one sermon, “God loves you.
 God is on your side.
 He is coming after you.
 And, he is relentless!”

 These are stories about the unrelenting love of the Father.
 In that the word “prodigal” means extravagant and excessive it could almost be used to describe the Father himself in these stories.
 In one sense this is the story of the spendthrift Father who is extravagant in His love for the Prodigal Son.